Marker Logo

 Inscription.

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
+This historical marker is listed in this topic list: Religion & Religious Structures.
 A significant historical year for this entry is 1850.

 Location.
 36° 8.908′ N, 81° 8.973′ W. Marker is in Wilkesboro, North Carolina, in Wilkes County.
-Marker is on East Main Street (State Highway 268) east of East Street, on the right when traveling east.
+It is on East Main Street (State Highway 268) east of East Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 205 E Main St, Wilkesboro NC 28697, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Wilkesboro Presbyterian Church (within shouting distance of this marker); Harvey Chambers' Upholstery Shop (within shouting distance of this marker); Calloway-Hubbard House (within shouting distance of this marker); Dr. Gurney Talmadge & Julia Phillips Mitchell House (within shouting distance of this marker); Julius Cicero & Nellie White Hubbard House (about 300 feet away, measured in a direct line); Somers-Foster House (about 300 feet away); Brown-Cowles House (about 400 feet away); Johnson-Hubbard House (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: A different marker also named Wilkesboro Presbyterian Church (within shouting distance of this marker); Harvey Chambers' Upholstery Shop (within shouting distance of this marker); Calloway-Hubbard House (within shouting distance of this marker); Dr. Gurney Talmadge & Julia Phillips Mitchell House (within shouting distance of this marker); Julius Cicero & Nellie White Hubbard House (about 300 feet away, measured in a direct line); Somers-Foster House (about 300 feet away); Brown-Cowles House (about 400 feet away); Johnson-Hubbard House (about 400 feet away).
 Touch for a list and map of all markers in Wilkesboro.

 Regarding Wilkesboro Presbyterian Church.
 Excerpt from the National register of Historic Places nomination for the church:

-The Wilkesboro Presbyterian Church, established in 1837, is the oldest
+The Wilkesboro Presbyterian Church, established in

 Paid Advertisement